-In addition to being a firearms and physical tactics instructor, Brian is also a Certified Strength Coach with the National Council on Strength and Fitness (NCSF) and member of the United States Registry of Exercise Professionals (USREPS).
+In addition to being a firearms and physical tactics instructor, Brian is a Certified Strength Coach with the National Council on Strength and Fitness (NCSF) and a member of the United States Registry of Exercise Professionals (USREPS).

 Lineage

 Felecia “Rooster” Bain is a Brazilian Jiu-Jitsu purple belt.
 She is a federal law enforcement officer and law enforcement instructor, serving as the lead safety instructor and a non-lethal training ammunition instructor for her Indianapolis-based agency.
 Felecia is also an adjunct instructor at the Federal Law Enforcement Training Center.
-Her passion for officer safety is evident in her role as Treasurer for the Federal Law Enforcement Officers Association 111 Project, a non-profit organization that protects law enforcement personnel through support, education, training, and information sharing.
+Her passion for officer safety is evident in her role as Vice President for the Federal Law Enforcement Officers Association 111 Project, a non-profit organization that protects law enforcement personnel through support, education, training, and information sharing.

 As a jiu-jitsu instructor, Felecia leads a women's program at the Franklin, Indiana, Jiu-Jitsu Club and coaches at the Hangout Jiu-Jitsu Club, which provides training primarily to law enforcement officers.
 Felecia is a subject matter expert in all aspects of self-defense, such as target hardening, avoidance, situational awareness, de-escalation, fighting back, post-altercation actions, and legal considerations.
 She regularly conducts women's self-defense seminars, and all event proceeds are donated to local women's domestic violence charities.